All Guides About Start Here

 Free

-Basic backlink profile, site health score, broken link audit, and keyword rankings.
-No credit card required for the free tier.
+A basic look at links pointing to your site, an overall site health score, a broken-link check, and your search rankings.
+No credit card needed for the free tier.
 Surprisingly capable for small sites.

 Rich Results Test